-- days.
-If any individual to whom borrowing facilities have been given comes within the definition of more than one, or none, of the paragraphs, the Librarian shall decide under which category the borrower shall be given such facilities. - (f) Borrowers in categories (i)-(vi) of paragraph (a) and category (i) of paragraph (d) who hold a valid borrower's ticket may borrow bound volumes of pre-1971 periodicals for seven days, post-1970 periodicals for three days and unbound issues for one day. - (g) The Librarian may restrict or preclude the loan or use of any library materials where this is necessary for their preservation or in the interest of the majority of library users. - (h) All books to be borrowed must be charged out with a valid borrower's card at the Libraries.
+- (f) Borrowers in categories (i)-(vi) of paragraph (a) and category (i) of paragraph (d) who hold a valid borrower's ticket may borrow bound volumes of pre-1971 periodicals for seven days, post-1970 periodicals for three days and unbound issues for one day. - (g) The Librarian may restrict or preclude the loan or use of any library materials where this is necessary for their preservation or in the interest of the majority of library users. - (h) All books to be borrowed must be charged out with a valid borrower's card at the Libraries.
 Disciplinary action may be taken against anyone attempting to remove books from the Libraries in an unauthorized manner.
 Since the loan period of the charged out item will be shortened to 16 days once it is recalled by another borrower, the Libraries strongly advises borrowers to return all books before they go overseas.
-Otherwise overdue fines will be imposed. - Notwithstanding the installation of an electronic security system, all books and personal belongings must be surrendered for inspection at the Library exit at the request of the library staff. - (j) No loan may be renewed if the book has been requested by another borrower.
+Otherwise overdue fines will be imposed. - (i) Notwithstanding the installation of an electronic security system, all books and personal belongings must be surrendered for inspection at the Library exit at the request of the library staff. - (j) No loan may be renewed if the book has been requested by another borrower.
 Not more than five renewals may be made on any loan.
 Reserve materials on two-hour loan may not be renewed. - (k) No due dates will be stamped on charged-out items except items with a loan period less than seven days.
-All current students and staff members should be aware that notifications including due date (except renewal online), coming due, overdue, recall and pickup will be sent to the email addresses supplied by the Computer Centre of the University of Hong Kong.
+All current students and staff members should be aware that notifications including due date (except renewal online), coming due, overdue, recall and pickup will be sent to the email addresses supplied by the Information Technology Services of the University of Hong Kong.
 All users are reminded not to rely on email and SMS messages solely; circulation records should be checked often for the most updated due dates.